INAETICS/demonstrator/README.md

 0. Be sure to have installed cmake,apr,apr-util,zlib,curl and jansson libraries
 1. Download, compile and install Celix (sources can be checked out from  https://svn.apache.org/repos/asf/celix/trunk/.
 Building and configuring instructions are included.) use the following cmake command to ensure that the required Apache Celix bundles are installed: `cmake -DBUILD_SHELL=ON -DBUILD_SHELL_TUI=ON -DBUILD_REMOTE_SERVICE_ADMIN=ON -DBUILD_RSA_DISCOVERY_CONFIGURED=ON -DBUILD_RSA_REMOTE_SERVICE_ADMIN_HTTP=ON -DBUILD_RSA_TOPOLOGY_MANAGER=ON <celix-src-dir>`.
 2. Checkout the demonstrator source code: git clone https://github.com/INAETICS/demonstrator.git
 3. Create a build folder mkdir demonstrator/build && cd demonstrator/build
-4. Start cmake with either: cmake -DCELIX_DIR="<celix installation folder>"  ..  or: ccmake ..  -DCELIX_DIR="<celix installation folder>" to configure the project via the interactive menu
+4. Start cmake with either: cmake -DCELIX_DIR="celix installation folder"  ..  or: ccmake ..  -DCELIX_DIR="celix installation folder" to configure the project via the interactive menu
 5.   make all
 6.   make deploy
 7.  cd deploy/inaetics-demonstrator